 Projects don’t always go perfectly.
 Architects can certainly contribute to delays through poor communication or design disagreements, and even through mistakes, but this venomous social media rebuke of our profession was particularly naked and slanderous.
 While I have no insight as to whether the project’s architect performed well or poorly, or if unusual circumstances contributed to delays, I find the broad character assassination of our shared profession truly sobering.
 My DFA family and many of my colleagues have spent a career confronting such sentiments through (hopefully) enlightened and fair professional practice.
 Our repeat clients and the friends we have made on all sides of the business tell us we have succeeded.

-Yet, Houston, we have a (public relations) problem, and it may be more endemic than I ever could have realized.
+Yet, Houston, we have a (public relations) problem, and it may be more endemic than I might ever have realized.